m-adawi/swarm-cd/README.md

 This will start SwarmCD, it will periodically check the stack repo for new changes, pulling them and updating the stack.

+### Configure the database
+SwarmCD uses a minimal DB to track the last deployed revision across container restarts.
+By default, it stores data in data/revisions.db, but this can be changed via the `SWARMCD_DB` environment variable as shown in the above docker-compose file.

 ## Manage Encrypted Secrets Using SOPS